 Extra cost options What is it?
-Comprehensive Premier Premier Maximiser Option This option doubles the amount payable for any partial payment condition under your Trauma Premier Cover.
-This means that in the event of a claim being accepted, a payment of 40% of the Trauma Premier amount insured (to a maximum of \$200,000) will apply to all Trauma conditions except angioplasty and minor heart attack which is 20% of the amount insured (to a maximum of \$40,000). - 1 Baby Care Option It provides cover for additional trauma conditions for female lives insured.
+Comprehensive Premier Premier Maximiser Option Non Super This option doubles the amount payable for any partial payment condition under your Trauma Premier Cover.
+This means that in the event of a claim being accepted, a payment of 40% of the Trauma Premier amount insured (to a maximum of \$200,000) will apply to all trauma conditions except angioplasty , heart attack (minor) and heart surgery (minor) in which case a payment of 20% of the Trauma Premier amount insured (to a maximum of \$40,000) will apply. - 1 Baby Care Option Non Super It provides cover for additional trauma conditions for female lives insured.
 You can apply for this option for lives insured between the ages of 16 and 40.
-This option expires on the policy anniversary when the life insured is age 45 and has a 12 month qualifying period.
-The Baby Care Option has three built in benefits: • Complications of Pregnancy Benefit • Congenital Abnormality Benefit (30 day survival period applies) • Death Benefit.
-If you chose this option we will pay \$50,000 as a lump sum for a specified Complication of Pregnancy and/or Congenital Abnormality Benefit.
-We will pay \$10,000 as a lump sum under the Death Benefit.
-This option does not reduce the Trauma cover amount insured.
-Multiple - / claims are allowed under the Baby Care Option subject to the following conditions:
+This option expires on the policy anniversary when the life insured is age 45 and has a 12 month qualifying period. - 1 The Baby Care Option has three built-in benefits: Complications of Pregnancy Benefit Congenital Abnormality Benefit (30 day survival period applies) - Dooth Popofit